Today I’m sharing a HIIT workout that you can do at the gym or at home with a few pieces of equipment.

 You’ll alternate 30 seconds of work and 30 seconds of rest for this workout.
 You’ll perform the first exercise on the list, rest, and then move onto the next one, repeating that all the way down.
 Once you’ve completed the step ups, rest for as long as you need to catch your breath and then start again from the top with the burpees.
 Complete it 4 times through for a full workout.

 If you don’t have access to a gym then you can do this workout at home with a few pieces of equipment, including dumbbells (affiliate link), some space for the side shuffles, and something sturdy to step up onto for the step ups like a bench.
+If you’re not feeling the HIIT workout today, be sure to check out the other workouts I have posted on my workouts page.

 When you’re deciding on what weight to use, go with something that’s heavy enough to challenge you but allows you to perform every single rep – including the last one of the last set – with good form.
 Below the graphic I’ve listed descriptions of the exercises just in case you need a reminder.